+Earlier in his career, he had been a member of the Royal Philharmonic Orchestra and the BBC Northern & BBC Concert Orchestras.
 Particularly during the thirteen years (1974-87) as a member of the Royal Philharmonic Orchestra, Keith toured and recorded extensively.
-Here is a selection of his latest recordings:

-The Double Bass he plays on at the Royal Opera House is by Joseph Panormo, (1768-1837) and was featured in "The Strad" magazine of January 1999, both on the front cover and in an article by Tom Martin & Martin Lawrence.
+Since 1983, Keith has been the owner of the Joseph Panormo (1768-1837) Double Bass, which was featured in "The Strad" magazine of January 1999, and more recently in "The English Double Bass" book (2018).
 Click on the link above to read the instrument’s fascinating history dating back to c.1820.